 Biography

-Tom Keatinge is the founding Director of the Centre for Financial Crime and Security Studies (CFCS) at RUSI, where his research focuses on matters at the intersection of finance and security.
+Tom Keatinge is the founding Director of the Centre for Finance and Security (CFS) at RUSI, where his research focuses on the intersection of finance and security including the financial dimension of a range of security threats.

-• The financial dimension of state threats: the methods by which adversaries seek to undermine Western democracies and exploit their financial systems via the use of ‘active financial measures’.
+• State threats: the methods by which adversaries seek to undermine Western democracies and exploit their financial systems via the use of 'active financial measures'.

 • Sanctions: the effectiveness and evolution of sanctions regimes.